Middlesbrough F.C.: Return to the Championship (2017–present)

 The club appointed former Leeds United manager Garry Monk as manager in the off-season.
 Expectations at the club were high, having spent close to £50 million in the transfer window on player purchases, in order to mount an immediate promotion challenge back to the Premier League.
-Monk left in December, with Middlesbrough ninth in the Championship and underachieving, and Tony Pulis was appointed as his replacement.
-Pulis led the side to finish 5th in the table to qualify for the playoffs, but lost in the semi-final to Aston Villa.
-The following season Pulis looked to secure the playoffs once again, but a poor finish to the season caused them to finish 7th and miss out on the playoffs by one point.
-Pulis subsequently left his position at the club after his contract expired on 17 May 2019.
+Monk left in December, with Middlesbrough ninth in the Championship, and Tony Pulis was appointed as his replacement.
+Pulis led the side to finish 5th in the table, however, they lost in the play-off semi-finals to Aston Villa.
+In the following season, a poor finish to the season caused them to finish 7th and miss out on the play-offs by one point.